kalidashodekare14/HelpLink_Frontend/README.md

 ## 🔗 Live Link: [HelpLink](https://helplink-frontend.vercel.app)

 ## Overview
 Every year, during winter, floods and cyclones in Bangladesh, underprivileged people suffer.
 Many donors want to help but do not know who to help.
-This project is a MERN Stack web platform that connects donors, recipients, volunteers and administrators to ensure timely relief distribution.
+This project is a MERN Stack web platform that connects donors, receivers, volunteers and admin to ensure timely relief distribution.